jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

                     Cellule (1,n)---(0,n) Glyphe                             Cell (1,n)---(0,n) Glyph
 ```

-The user  enters the Citeria and  save them with the  Colouring Scheme
+The user enters the Criteria and saves them with the  Colouring Scheme
 into the database.
 Then he clicks on a  "Search" (_Recherche_) button
 and the programme  applies the criteria to all Cells  in the Document.
 When a Criterion  applies, the programme adds the Cell  to the list of